awsdocs/iam-user-guide/doc_source/tutorial_billing.md

 1. On the navigation bar, choose your account name, and then choose **My Account**\.

-1. Next to **IAM User and Role Access to Billing Information**, choose **Edit**, and then select the check box to activate IAM access to the Billing and Cost Management pages\.
+1. Next to **IAM User and Role Access to Billing Information**, choose **Edit**, and then select the check box to activate IAM user and federated user access to the Billing and Cost Management pages\.

 1. Sign out of the console, and then proceed to [Step 2: Create IAM Policies That Grant Permissions to Billing Data](#tutorial-billing-step2)\.